shroukhm/informations_about_AI/README.md

 11- In regressions in ML file its talking breifly about : - What is the regressions in ML
                                                           - Types of regression in machine learning
-                                                          - Some of Use cases of regressions
+                                                          - Some of Use cases of regressions 12 - In genetics algorithm file its talking breifly about : - What is the  genetics algorithm
+                                                            - Some examples of genetic algorithms
+                                                            - Advantages and disadvantages of genetic algorithms